pFransozi/pFransozi.github.io/_projects/containerization/kali-linux-on-docker.md

 * kali-tools-crypto-stego;
 * kali-tools-passwords.

-So far, I consider access kali only through CLI, but, for the future, I consider configure a GUI access, probably through VNC or RDP.
-This is a testing phase, but my reasons why I chose this environment are based on the advantages of containerization over virtualization, such as:
+So far, I consider access kali only through command line interface, but, for the future, I consider configure a graphic user interface access, probably through VNC or RDP.
+This is a testing phase, and my reasons why I chose this environment are based on the advantages of containerization over virtualization, such as:

 * more efficient resource utilization;
 * faster deployment and scaling